vtjoeh/samsung_tv_control/SmartThings-OAuth-Setup.md

 ## Prerequisites

 - A SmartThings account with your Samsung TV(s) already added in the SmartThings mobile app
-- A Cisco RoomOS device (RoomOS 11.x).
-Microsoft Teams Rooms mode works.
+- A Cisco RoomOS device (RoomOS 11.x)
 - The `SamsungTVControl.js` macro file
 - A computer (Mac or Windows) to run the one-time setup